juami/pytentiostat/local_install/instructions.rst

   by double clicking `pytent_cmd.bat`.
 - Refer to the main documentation in the 'docs' folder to start running experiments.

-Note: You can run the software on the flash drive without having to move the folder your \
+Note: You can run the software on the flash drive without having to move the folder to your \
 computer.
 This can be useful since the folder size is ~500 Mb.
 The data will always be \
 saved in the computer's desktop folder